espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Grasp of the Deep.md

 **Success** The target takes half damage.

 **Failure** The target takes half damage, and feels as though it's being crushed.
-The target becomes [[Grabbed]] and takes 6d6 bludgeoning damage; it can attempt to [[Escape]] with an Escape DC equal to your spell DC.
+The target becomes [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Grabbed]] and takes 6d6 bludgeoning damage; it can attempt to [[Escape]] with an Escape DC equal to your spell DC.

 **Critical Failure** As failure, but the target takes double damage.